Nesdood007/ssgtools/README.md

 Creates the Makefile.conf file which specifies the Source and Destination directories and repositories, if any.

 ### example
 Contains example template files and Markdown files to provide a reference for how the rendering system works.
+To test the system, you can copy the contents of this directory into the source directory

 ## Parts